dhis2-chap/Madagascar_ARIMA/README.md

 This is an implementation of the old ARIMA model for malaria from the Madagascar group.
 The original code is from https://gitlab.com/pivot-dev/PRIDE-C/pridec-model/-/blob/main/scripts/csb-cases/03_forecast-models/arima-model-old.qmd?ref_type=heads and the data is from https://gitlab.com/pivot-dev/PRIDE-C/pridec-model/-/blob/main/data/for-model/csb-cases/malaria-u5-modelData.csv.
 The goal is to integrate the ARIMA model they have made, so it can run through CHAP.
 The framework is a file for training and a seperate file for prediction.
-They define the functions train_chap and predict_chap and some standard framework underneath for running the model with CHAP. isolated_run.R is only for testing locally.
+They define the functions train_chap and predict_chap and some standard framework underneath for running the model with CHAP.
+The strictly necessary files are train.R, predict.R, MLproject and requirements.txt. isolated_run.R is only for testing locally.
 The goal is to have data as the only input and to return samples from the predicted distribuitions for each time point and location.
 In this implementation I have used $100$ samples for each observation, should be larger in practice.

 ## Data
 The dataset already has 43 features.
 However, we only use three of them to fit the model, as well as indexes for location and time.